 Situation: What am I photographing?
 A portrait or action sports?

-If there is an abundance of light, I would prefer to have as little grain as possible so will use the lowest possible ISO and adjust my aperture and shutter speed to ensure that my image is still bright enough.
+If there is an abundance of light, I would prefer to have as little grain as possible.
+So I will use the lowest possible ISO and adjust my aperture and shutter speed.
+This is the best way to ensure that my image is still bright enough.

-On the other hand, if it is dark, I will need to increase my ISO to ensure the image is still well-lit as this will still allow me to use higher shutter speeds to avoid capturing a blurry image.
+On the other hand, if it is dark, I will need to increase my ISO to ensure the image is still well-lit.
+This will still allow me to use higher shutter speeds to avoid capturing a blurry image.